 If your child can retain information in their head without taking notes, they’ll have a good advantage on the day of the exam.
 There are lots of ways you can help improve your child’s memory, including asking them to recite their word lists and simply by asking them mental arithmetic questions.

 There are also various different games that can help enhance their memory and improve their processing speed.
-For example, take a look at this memory game from Mnemonics:

 Being able to hold data in the short term memory while using it to solve a problem is an essential skills for the 11 Plus verbal reasoning test and it’ll also come in handy for many other aspects of studying and revision.
 Because speed plays an important part in the test, enhancing your child’s memory will enable them to complete questions quicker and therefore get through more on the day of the test, consequently improving their chances of a good score.